Code-Institute-Submissions/alkaios/README.md

 ## Acknowledgements
-Thank you to  - Seun Owonikoko  @seun_mentor for the direction I needed.
+Code Institute for allowing me to extend the project time to accommodate a busy work period Thank you to  - Seun Owonikoko  @seun_mentor for the direction I needed.
-Also to my 9 yr old son Tomás for being impressed and keeping me motivated.
+Also to my 9 yr. old son Tomás for being impressed and keeping me motivated.
-Code Institute for allowing me to extend the project time to accommodate a busy work period